 'Cinema Problem' printed from http://nrich.maths.org/

 Why do this problem?

-If I swap a 50p for a 10p, what does that do to the total amount of money?
+If I swap a pensioner for a child, how does the total change?

 Once students have had a chance to tackle the original problem, the second part of the task invites them to consider varying the prices:

 Can there be 100 people and takings of exactly £100 if the prices are:

 What if the prices are:

 Students could create a poster or presentation showing all the possible solutions and how they know they have found them all.

 Invite students to come up with their own pricing schemes where there is exactly one solution, exactly two solutions, exactly three solutions...

 Students could start by exploring the different possible totals if the cinema contains just adults and pensioners, or just pensioners and children.